Effective 17.05.2022 | Previous versions

 6.13 If claims are asserted against the Customer due to the actual or alleged violation of third-party rights as a result of the contractual use of the Software for which the Provider may be liable, the Customer must inform the Provider immediately.
 The parties will coordinate the defense of such claims in close coordination, with the Provider taking the lead to the extent possible and permissible.
 The Customer supports the Provider.
 If, despite a reminder, the Provider does not issue instructions regarding the appropriate defense within a reasonable period of time, the Customer is entitled to treat the claims asserted against him at his discretion without further consultation with the Provider.

-7.1 This Agreement has the agreed initial term and is extended by a further term of the same duration if the Agreement is not terminated with a notice period of 14 days to the end of the term.
+7.1 This Agreement has the agreed initial term and is extended by a further term of the same duration if the Agreement is not terminated with a notice period of 14 days to the end of the term as far as nothing else has been agreed.

 7.2 Any termination must be in writing to be effective.
 The text form (e.g. email) is sufficient for the written form in this respect.